President - Italy

-Dea Dello Iacovo studied Law at Università degli Studi del Sannio, in Italy.
+Dea Dello Iacovo studied Law at University of Sannio, in Italy.
 She graduated with an experimental thesis in European Law about EU asylum reform: Dublin Regulation.
 During her career, she has had numerous experiences abroad thanks to the Erasmus programme which allowed her to improve her language skills and to pursue a significant knowledge in the European Law and international relationships field.
-Currently, she is doing an internship at the Atlantic Treaty Association thanks to a partnership between this Association and her University.
+Currently, she is working as Program Assistant at the Atlantic Treaty Association Secretariat.

 Simone Zuccarelli holds a Master's Degree in International Relations from the University of Milan.
-He is President of the Youth Atlantic Treaty Association (YATA) Italy, Executive Vice President of YATA International, Associate Research Fellow for the Italian Atlantic Committee and he collaborates with some media outlets.
-His research interests are mainly focused on United States Foreign Policy, geopolitical and security issues in the Middle East region, international relations theory and transatlantic relations.
+He is National Coordinator of the Italian Atlantic Committee, President of the Youth Atlantic Treaty Association (YATA) Italy and of YATA International.
+He also collaborates with some media outlets.
+His research interests are mainly focused on United States Foreign Policy, geopolitical and security issues and Transatlantic Relations.

 Vice President Communications - Albania